 What Dogs Are Terriers?

-There are terriers and terriers, but if you name the word "terrier" you'll most likely picture those small wiry, feisty and fearless dogs seen romping joyfully on farms.
-The truth is, there is great genetic variance among the terrier group; indeed, terrier specimens can go from a mere couple of pounds up to over 70 pounds!
-For this reason, the terrier group is often sub-categorized in 3 other sub-groups:
+There are terriers and terriers, but if you name the word "terrier," you'll most likely picture those small wiry, feisty and fearless dogs seen romping joyfully on farms.
+The truth is that there is great genetic variance among the terrier group; indeed, terrier specimens can go from a mere couple of pounds up to over 70 pounds!
+For this reason, the terrier group is often sub-categorized in three other sub-groups:

 - Classic working terriers: These are the hunting terriers used to track, find, trail (and sometimes kill) underground quarry.
 The Jack Russel Terrier and the Patterdale Terrier are some types.

 - Toy terriers: These are terriers that have been downsized for companionship.